-Continuing with the root beer theme, here’s another creation using root beer extract — Root Beer Gelato.
-I love this recipe because it reminds me of all the interesting flavors of gelato we ate at San Crispino in Rome.
+Continuing with the root beer theme, here's another creation using root beer extract -- Root Beer Gelato.
+I love this recipe because it reminds me of all the interesting flavors of gelato we ate while visiting Rome.
+I don't think there's a flavor they haven't tried.
+We just had so much fun visiting the different gelaterias (San Crispino was my favorite) and sampling the goods.
+Plus it really opened my eyes to what you can do with flavorings.

-This recipe is vanilla gelato flavored with root beer extract, and I like it a lot because it sticks with the higher milk, lower cream and egg ratio.
-It’s smooth, creamy and satisfying but not overly rich like some homemade ice cream can be.
+This recipe is vanilla gelato flavored with Watkins brand root beer extract.
+I like it a lot because it sticks with the higher milk, lower cream and egg ratio.
+It's smooth, creamy and satisfying but not overly rich like some homemade ice cream can be.

 Root Beer Flavor